openalloc/SwiftDetailer/README.md

 }
 ```

-To add basic support for a detail page, targeting both macOS and iOS, you'll need to:
+Then, to add basic support for a detail page, targeting both macOS and iOS, you'll need to:

 * A. Import the `SwiftDetailer` and `SwiftDetailerMenu` packages.
-* B. Add state properties, and typealias for cleaner code.
+* B. Add state properties, and a typealias for cleaner code.
 * C. Give each row a menu (context for macOS; swipe for iOS).
 * D. Add a call to `editDetailer`, available as a modifier.
 * E. Include a `Form` containing the fields to edit, and ...